rijwanansari/Design-Patterns/Creational Patterns/Singleton Pattern/readme.md

 ## Understanding the Singleton Pattern:
 The Singleton Pattern is a creative design pattern that ensures that there is only one instance of a class, and that a global access point to that instance is provided.
 This pattern is particularly useful when exactly one object is needed to coordinate actions across the system, such as managing access to a shared resource or controlling an application's configuration settings.

+## Benefits:

+- Global Access: Provides a central access point to a class throughout the application.
+- Resource Management: Useful for controlling access to resources like loggers or configuration files where only one instance is needed.

+## Drawbacks:

+- Tight Coupling: Can make code harder to test and reuse as it relies on a single instance.
+- Global State: Introduces global state which can make reasoning about code behavior more complex.